11301858/XAISuite/README.md

 ## Introduction

 XAISuite (E<b>x</b>planatory <b>A</b>rtificial <b>I</b>ntelligence <b>Suite</b>) is a library for training and explaining machine learning models for tabular datasets in Python.
 It provides a unified interface for training any sklearn model using just a line of code and allows users to easily compare the results of different explainers.
-It is based on the XAISuite framework, which we propose in our paper (still in pre-publication).
+It is based on the XAISuite framework, which we propose in our paper.

 XAISuite accomplishes machine learning model training and explanation generation in three steps: (1) data loading, (2) model training and explanation generation, and (3) explanation comparison.
 Each of these steps are delved into more detail in our [documentation](https://11301858.github.io/XAISuite/v0.6.7-beta/index.html) and in the demo tutorials.
 A more detailed flowchart is presented in our paper.